rprt/rspec-page-regression/README.md

 Once you've visually checked the test image to make sure it's really what you want, then simply copy the test image over the old expectation image.
 (And then of course commit it it into your repository.)

-The failure message doesn't include a ready-to-copy-and-paste `cp` command, but you can copy and paste the individual file paths from the "does not match" message.
+The failure message doesn't include a ready-to-copy-and-paste `cp` command, but you can copy and paste the individual file paths from the message.
 (The reason not to have a ready-to-copy-and-paste command is if the failure is real, it shouldn't be too easy to mindlessly copy and paste to make it go away.)

 ### Where are the expectation images?